garden-io/garden/docs/reference/module-types/terraform.md

 ### `allowDestroy`

-If set to true, Garden will run `terraform destroy` on the stack when calling `garden delete env` or `garden delete service <module name>`.
+If set to true, Garden will run `terraform destroy` on the stack when calling `garden delete namespace` or `garden delete deploy <deploy name>`.

 | Type      | Default | Required |
 | --------- | ------- | -------- |